R. Kelly jury watches graphic video clips allegedly showing singer having sex with young teen

 - R. KellyAmerican singer, songwriter, record producer, and sex offender

-CHICAGO — Jurors in R. Kelly’s federal trial watched graphic clips of three separate videos allegedly showing the R&B superstar sexually assaulting his goddaughter in the late 1990s, when she was as young as 14.
+CHICAGO — Jurors in R. Kelly’s federal trial watched graphic clips Friday of three separate videos allegedly showing the R&B superstar sexually assaulting his young goddaughter in the late 1990s.

+While the visuals were obscured from view, courthouse observers could hear much of the audio.
+A woman testifying under the pseudonym “Jane” identified herself in court Thursday as the girl in the tapes and Kelly as the man, testifying that she was 14 years old when they were filmed.

 “Of course I do,” was the answer.